MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 This will create the `my-evilginx-container` with a fixed name for static referencing for downstream commands.

-Once Evilginx shows up on your console as its own process, continue your setup...
+Once Evilginx shows up on your terminal as its own process, continue your setup...

 > [!TIP]
 > The scripts are meant for initial execution.
 When revisiting the container after a break or similar, run the following from within the container to reach operational status again: